Steve David: Club career

 David began his professional career with Police in Trinidad and Tobago.
 In 1974, he signed with the Miami Toros in the North American Soccer League.
 That season, the Toros had reached the finals, losing the championship games to Los Angeles 4–3.
 David had a standout second season and was named the 1975 NASL MVP as the Toros reached the league cup play-off semi-final stage.
 After a poor 1976 season, scoring only one goal in thirteen games, the Toros traded him to the Los Angeles Aztecs.
 He had a rebound in form, scoring twenty-six goals in twenty-four games.
-However, he began expressing dissatisfaction with the Aztecs at the beginning of the 1977 season.
-After a 1–2 start, the Aztecs sent David to the Detroit Express in exchange for a 1979 first-round draft pick and cash on 22 April 1978.
-He played eleven games with the Express before they sent him to the California Surf.
-He finished the 1978 season, then played the entire 1979 season, in California.
-In 1980, he began the season with the San Diego Sockers before they sent him to the San Jose Earthquakes.
-He remained with the Earthquakes through the 1981 season after which he left the NASL.
-He finished his NASL career as the league's 8th all-time leading scorer with 228 points in 175 games, including a 7th best tally of 100 goals.
-In the fall of 1981, he signed with the Phoenix Inferno of the Major Indoor Soccer League.
-He finished the 1981–82 season the league's 4th best scorer with 81 points in 44 games and the 1982–83 season 9th best with 81 points in 47 games.
+However, he began expressing dissatisfaction with the Aztecs at the beginning of the 1978 season: after a 1–2 start, the Aztecs sent David to the Detroit Express in exchange for a 1979 first-round draft pick and cash on 22 April 1978.

+Unhappy in Detroit, David played only eleven games with the Express before they sent him back to Southern California to play for the Anaheim-based California Surf.
+He finished the 1978 season, then played the entire 1979 season with the Surf before moving down the coast to begin the 1980 season with the San Diego Sockers -- until they sent him back up the coast, to the San Jose Earthquakes.
+(This made David the only player to appear for four California-based NASL teams.)
+He remained with the Earthquakes through the 1981 season after which he left the league, finishing his NASL career as the league's eighth all-time leading scorer with 228 points in 175 games.
+(He also notched an even 100 goals in the NASL, good enough for seventh place.)
+In the fall of 1981, David moved indoors and signed with the Phoenix Inferno of the Major Indoor Soccer League.
+He finished the 1981–82 season fourth in scoring with 81 points in 44 games and notched 81 points in 47 games in 1982-83, good enough for ninth place.